 Cancer Today reports that some cancer centers are utilizing their in-house molecular laboratories to test some cancer patients for the novel coronavirus.
-Ready “Testing Cancer Patients for the Coronavirus” on the magazine’s website.
+Read “Testing Cancer Patients for the Coronavirus” on the magazine’s website.

-Cancer Today magazine has ongoing coverage of COVID-19 and its impact on cancer patients, including the magazine’s weekly roundup of cancer news.
+Cancer Today has ongoing coverage of COVID-19 and its impact on cancer patients, including the magazine’s weekly roundup of cancer news.
 An article on how the virus is impacting cancer patients in the United States is available here.
 And this article discusses how patient advocates and nonprofits are expanding existing outreach initiatives and launching new ones in response to the pandemic.

 Additional resources for patients and families are available below: